raj-thakuri/autonomous-agentic-covenant/README.md

 ## Author

-**Raj Thakuri** — CISO, independent researcher, and practitioner at the intersection of AI security, privacy-first architecture, and AI governance.
-Developed from operational experience designing governance structures for agentic AI systems in regulated enterprise environments.
-All views are my own.
+**Raj Thakuri** — Independent researcher, and cybersecurity practitioner at the intersection of AI security, privacy-first architecture, and AI governance.
+All views are his own.

 *Questions, citations, and implementation reports welcome via GitHub Issues.*